-Webhooks provide two types of retry mechanisms; one based on the number of retries and one based on the time to live of a failed event.
-Using the first retry mechanism one can specify a number of tries a failed event will be resend.
+Webhooks provide two types of retry mechanisms: one based on the number of retries and one based on the time to live of a failed event.
+Using the first retry mechanism one can specify a number of tries a failed event will be resent.
 The latter allows one to define the time a failed event will be kept in the retry mechanism.
-The three main differences between both mechanisms are the recoverable downtime, the ordering guarantee and the recoverable unit.
-Retry based on numbers does not guarantee the order of events, is only able to cope with an endpoint downtime of max.
-150 seconds, and concentrates on events as recoverable units.
-On the other hand, retry based on the time to live guarantees the order of events within conversations, can bridge a downtime of up to 3 days and regards conversations as recoverable units.
-The first retry mechanism is deprecated and will be replaced by the latter one in a future release.
+Both the retry mechanisms guarantee the order of events within conversations, no event loss and no event duplicated delivered.

 Retry based on numbers